mgrosperrin/portable-object/docs/index.md

 MGR.PortableObject documentation
 ===

-`MGR.PortableObject` is a set of library to deal with PortableObject catalog and file.
+`MGR.PortableObject` is a set of libraries to deal with PortableObject catalog and file.

 # MGR.PortableObject